 The principal accounting policies applied in the preparation of these financial statements are set out below.

 Going concern

-The Group and Company meet their day-to-day working capital requirements through the use of cash reserves.

-The Directors have considered the applicability of the going concern basis in the preparation of these financial statements.
+The Group and Company fund their day-to-day working capital needs through existing cash reserves.
+The Directors have evaluated the use of the going concern basis in preparing these financial statements.